Futurelearn/drone-autoscale/README.md

 # Drone Autoscale

-This is a service which operates in either `server` or `agent` mode, both which provide two different functions.
+This is a service which provides two functions:

+ - Cloudwatch metric collection for use with AWS autoscaling group alarms
+ - Automated enabling (and disabling) of instances running jobs

 It is intended to provide everything required to configure AWS autoscaling groups.
 The autoscaling configuration should be applied independently.

 The service is provided as a [container](https://hub.docker.com/r/futurelearn/drone-autoscale/), and I recommend running it this way alongside Drone.
+It runs alongside the Drone server, using the API to calculate the required number of workers.

 The installation instructions are based upon working with [Docker Compose](https://docs.docker.com/compose/).

-It assumes the use of IAM credentials attached to an EC2 instance rather than using IAM user access keys.
+> Note: It assumes the use of IAM credentials attached to an EC2 instance
+> rather than using IAM user access keys.

-## Server mode
+## Metrics

 Pushes server statistics to [Amazon Cloudwatch](https://aws.amazon.com/cloudwatch/) as gathered using the [Drone